 Wildlife to be found in Arkansas

 The state of Arkansas has a diverse array of plant and animal life.
-Local plant life can consist of orchid, hickory, cypresses, and mink.
-While venturing throughout the state, you might see animals such as the armadillo, the white-tailed deer, the mourning dove, or the bobwhite quail.
+Local plant life can consist of cypresses, orchid, tulip trees, and water oak.
+While venturing throughout the state, you might see animals such as the white-tailed deer, the mourning dove, the catfish, or the eastern wild turkey.
 The state animal of Arkansas is the white-tailed deer.